Phpstan Speedzember

 PHPStan does a lot of work within the Scope-class which reflects the state of types of the given code at hand.
 It decides how the types flow thru the code, and how logic influence the types.

 PHPStan implements rules on top of the type system.
-Reducing calls into the Scope-class to a minimal can help keep things fast.
+Reducing calls into the Scope

-Our internal benchmarks looked pretty good: grafik
+Our internal benchmarks looked pretty good:

 The oversized array case

 One topic stood out of all the ones mentioned above.
 In the oversized array pull request I came up with an idea to improve runtime on files with huge constant arrays (> 256 elements).
-A early protoype suggested that the basic idea works.
+A early prototype suggested that the basic idea works.

 The code went thru a lot of iterations and was re-structured a few times.
 My initial prototype was implemented as a NodeVisitor, but lead thru the code review process the code was refactored.
 My thinking was building this thing based on pure AST would be the only way to make the snippets at hand fast enough.
 At some point we even reached a point where all tests went green and one might think the patch would be considered acceptable.